 --disable-md5sum option of

 gen_esp32part.py or by the CONFIG_PARTITION_TABLE_MD5 option.
-This is useful for example when one uses a legacy bootloader which cannot process MD5 checksums and the boot fails with the error message
+This is useful for example when one uses a bootloader from ESP-IDF before v3.1 which cannot process MD5 checksums and the boot fails with the error message

 invalid magic number 0xebeb.